hove-io/navitia/documentation/slate/source/includes/welcome.md

 About the data
 --------------

 The street network is extracted from [OpenStreetMap](#http://www.openstreetmap.org).
 The public transport data are provided by networks that provide their timetables as open data.
-Some data improvement are achieved by Kisio Digital.
+Some data improvements are achieved by Kisio Digital and are published back there https://navitia.opendatasoft.com/

 <aside class="success">
     We are gradually supporting more and more cities.
 If your city has open public transport data and is missing, drop us a note.